m-sohaibnadeem/react-smooth-toast/README.md

 All in one light weight toast notification library for React built with TypeScript.
 This library provides an easy-to-use API for displaying toast notifications with customizable icons, styles, positions, and animations.

+## Changelog Version 1.0.23 👌
+Note: No Breaking Changes

+- Added `pauseOnHover` prop to the `ToastContainer` component to pause the toast countdown when hovering over the toast.

+- Added `groupId` and `groupCount` props to the `ToastContainer` component to control the behavior of grouped toasts.
+Now you can control how many toasts will be shown in the group.
+It will have a info tooltip on hover to show the total number of toasts in the group.

+- Added `SpinnerIcon` to the `Toast` component to show a loading spinner when the toast is pending.

 ## Features

 - **Multiple Toast Types**: Supports `success`, `error`, `info`, and `warning` toasts.